kranthikumarnalla/Portfolio/README.md

  Engaging the Concept of Space Design in Interior Design

-• Interior design is about crafting an experience, not just arranging furniture or choosing colors.
-In my recent project, I transformed the space by using dark accents to anchor the concept.

-• Dark tones, symbolizing elegance and mystery, served as the foundation without overpowering the space.
-They highlighted textures and shapes, creating a dynamic interaction between light and shadow.
-This balance enriched the atmosphere, offering both calm and sophistication.
+• Interior design is about crafting experiences, not just arranging furniture.
+In my recent project, dark accents anchored the design, adding elegance and mystery without overwhelming the space.
+These tones highlighted textures and created a dynamic balance between light and shadow, offering both calm and sophistication.

-• Balance in design is crucial—how elements interact, and how aesthetics align with functionality.
-Subtle contrasts, like soft lighting against dark hues or vibrant décor against deep backdrops, elevated the space into a captivating experience.
+• Balance is key in design—how elements interact and align with functionality.
+Subtle contrasts, like soft lighting against dark hues, elevated the space and created a captivating atmosphere.

-• This project reinforced the idea that design is storytelling.
-The dark accents conveyed boldness and refinement, while every detail was chosen to inspire curiosity and personal connection.

-• To bring the vision to life, I used SketchUp for 3D visualization and rendering in V-Ray, as well as Enscape.
-These tools allowed for detailed, realistic renderings that conveyed the intricate interplay of textures, light, and shadow, helping to visualize the experience before it was fully realized in the space.
+• Using tools like SketchUp, V-Ray, and Enscape, I brought this vision to life with realistic renderings that showcased the interplay of textures, light, and shadow.

-Ultimately, space design is an ongoing dialogue—between form and function, and what’s seen and felt.
-In this conversation, dark accents convey a timeless expression.
+  Ultimately, space design is a dialogue between form, function, and feeling, with dark accents serving as a timeless expression.

 # [**Residential_project_C**](https://github.com/kranthikumarnalla/Residential_project_C)